 - Back pain (area-specific and general)

-- Tingling sensations and spams in the spine, back, arms and sometimes legs
+- Tingling sensations and spasms in the spine, back, arms and sometimes legs

 - Rapid heartbeat, particularly when sitting or standing